-1. Enter the amount of the gross income limitation.
+Enter the amount of the gross income limitation.
 See Instructions for the Simplified Method Worksheet 1.
-2. Allowable square footage for the qualified business use.
+Allowable square footage for the qualified business use.
 Do not enter more than 300 square feet.
 See Instructions for the Simplified Method Worksheet 2.
-3. Simplified method amount a.
+Simplified method amount a.
 Maximum allowable amount 3a. \$5 b.
 For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 3b. c.
 Multiply line 3a by line 3b and enter result to 2 decimal places 3c.
-4. Multiply line 2 by line 3c 4.
-5. Allowable expenses using the simplified method.
+Multiply line 2 by line 3c 4.
+Allowable expenses using the simplified method.
 Enter the smaller of line 1 or line 4 here and include that amount on Schedule C, line 30.
 If zero or less, enter -0- 5.
-6. Carryover of unallowed expenses from 2013 that are not allowed in 2014. a.
+Carryover of unallowed expenses from a prior year that are not allowed in 2017. a.
 Operating expenses.
-Enter the amount from your 2013 Form 8829, line 42 6a. b.
+Enter the amount from your last Form 8829, line 42.
+See the Instructions for the Simplified Method Worksheet 6a. b.
 Excess casualty losses and depreciation.
-Enter the amount from your 2013 Form 8829, line 43
+Enter the amount from your last Form 8829, line 43.
+See the Instructions for the Simplified Method Worksheet 6b.
+Allowable square footage for the qualified business use.
+Do not enter more than 300 square feet.
+See Instructions for the Simplified Method Worksheet Simplified method amount a.
+Maximum allowable amount b.
+For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 c.
+Multiply line 3a by line 3b and enter result to 2 decimal places Multiply line 2 by line 3c Allowable expenses using the simplified method.
+Enter the smaller of line 1 or line 4 here and include that amount on Schedule C, line 30.
+If zero or less, enter -0- Carryover of unallowed expenses from a prior year that are not allowed in 2017. a.
+Operating expenses.
+Enter the amount from your last Form 8829, line 42.
+See the Instructions for the Simplified Method Worksheet b.
+Excess casualty losses and depreciation.
+Enter the amount from your last Form 8829, line 43.
+See the Instructions for the Simplified Method Worksheet Simplified method amount a.
+Maximum allowable amount 3a. b.
+For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 c.
+Multiply line 3a by line 3b and enter result to 2 decimal places 3c.
+Multiply line 2 by line 3c 4.
+Allowable expenses using the simplified method.
+Enter the smaller of line 1 or line 4 here and include that amount on Schedule C, line 30.
+If zero or less, enter -0- 5.
+Carryover of unallowed expenses from a prior year that are not allowed in 2017. a.
+Operating expenses.
+Enter the amount from your last Form 8829, line 42.
+See the Instructions for the Simplified Method Worksheet 6a. b.
+Excess casualty losses and depreciation.
+Enter the amount from your last Form 8829, line 43.
+See the Instructions for the